Ernst vom Rath: Aftermath

-However, the allegations emerged that vom Rath was a homosexual, and Goebbels learned that Grynszpan was intending to use this claim in his defence at the trial by implying that vom Rath had seduced him.
+It cannot be ruled out that vom Rath and Grynszpan indeed knew each other and that the murder of vom Rath may have been preceded by blackmail—for example, involving money or travel documents—a theory supported by statements from Grynszpan’s parents.

+In 2001, Professor Hans-Jürgen Döscher alleged in an updated edition of his 1988 book, “Reichskristallnacht:” die November-Pogrome 1938, that Vom Rath was nicknamed "Mrs Ambassador" and "Notre Dame de Paris" as a result of his homosexual activities.
+He claims that the pair met at the Le Boeuf sur le Toit bar, a popular spot for homosexuals at the time and became intimate.
+He argues that vom Rath promised to secure papers for Grynszpan, but went back on his word, leading to the incident.
+This is a subject of dispute.

 Grynszpan planned to claim that vom Rath was his pimp and he had been sent to be with various diplomats (although Grynszpan later stated this to be false in an encrypted letter sent from Sachsenhausen).

 The homosexuality accusations threatened to humiliate the Nazis.
 Goebbels wrote that "Grynszpan has invented the insolent argument that he had a homosexual relationship with... vom Rath.
 That is, of course, a shameless lie; however, it is thought out very cleverly and would, if brought out in the course of a public trial, certainly become the main argument of enemy propaganda."

-According to historian Hans-Jürgen Döscher, Germany's foremost authority on Kristallnacht, vom Rath was homosexual and had met Grynszpan in Le Boeuf sur le Toit, a popular haunt for gay men in 1938.
-The French writer André Gide, himself a homosexual, testified in his personal diaries that vom Rath was well known in the Parisian homosexual community.
-There were rumours that occasionally he was called "Madame Ambassador" and "Notre Dame de Paris."
-His brother, Gustav, was convicted of homosexual offences and there were allegations that vom Rath was treated for rectal gonorrhoea at the Berlin Institute of Radiology.

 The trial was planned for 1942 but never took place, primarily because the Nazis (who also sent homosexuals to concentration camps) feared it would turn into a gay scandal.

 Grynszpan's ultimate fate is unknown but he probably died in Sachsenhausen concentration camp.
 The last documentation indicating he was alive, or thought to be alive, was a Foreign Ministry memorandum on 7 December 1942.
-In 1960, at the request of his parents in Israel, the lower district court in Hanover officially declared Grynszpan deceased, listing his date of death as 8 May 1945.
+In 1960, at the request of his parents in Israel, the lower district court in Hanover officially declared Grynszpan deceased, listing his date of death as 8 May 1945 (the date of the German surrender to the Allies).